March 1, 1997 — Portland, ME

 Modified Fender Deluxe Reverb appears for the first time

 Phish debuted "Farmhouse" on Conan O'Brien.
-Trey appeared with a modified Fender Deluxe Reverb combo amp — the first public appearance of what would become his primary amp for the fall tour.
+Trey appeared with a modified Fender Deluxe Reverb combo amp — the first public appearance of what would become his primary amp for the Fall Tour.

 November 13, 1997 — Fall tour opener